 If you think you may have seen cabomba, or have this weed on your property, do not attempt to control it.
 Contact the Weed Management Branch immediately for assistance.

 Cabomba is on the alert list for environmental weeds.
 This is a list of weeds that threaten biodiversity and cause other environmental damage.

 Darwin River quarantine

-A quarantine order is in place for cabomba affected areas of Darwin River between Cox Peninsula Road and Leonino Road until at least 21 November 2017.
+A quarantine order is in place for cabomba affected areas of Darwin River between Cox Peninsula Road and Leonino Road until November 2020.